 Storage and Reheating

-Store any leftovers in an airtight container in the refrigerator for up to 3-4 days.
+Store any leftover in an airtight container in the refrigerator for up to 3-4 days.

-To reheat, drizzle a few drop of water to it and microwave until it is warm all the way through.
+To reheat, drizzle a few drops of water on top and microwave until warm all the way through.

 What do I serve with Honey Garlic Roasted Carrots